0k/web_m2o_enhanced/README.rst

 proposition appearing in the drop-down.
 Or prevent the dialog box poping in case of validation error.

-Please note that the default behavior of this module is to match the default OpenERP behavior.
+If not specified, the module will avoid proposing any of the create options if the current user have no permission rights to create the related object.

 Requirements